 No help when you realised you wanted to do a complete U-Turn.

 Which means most of us don’t end up changing.
 We end up staying with whatever job our school careers counsellor told us to do when we were a spotty teenager.

-One of the most common complaints I get from clients, readers and followers is that they’re unhappy in their jobs and in their careers, and they want advice on whether it’s time to change.
+One of the most common complaints I get from clients and from my community is that they’re unhappy in their jobs and in their careers, and they want advice on whether it’s time to change.

 Since entering the real world of work, following my degree in French and Spanish, I have been a language teacher (teaching English and French as foreign languages to people of all ages and walks of life), a bilingual and trilingual PA, I have worked in Marketing and PR, I have run 5 of my own businesses and been an employee in France and in the UK.
-I have worked in a travel agency, a digital marketing agency, been a childminder and worked as a writer, author, blogger and public speaker.
+I have run a travel agency, managed a team in a digital marketing agency, been a childminder and worked as a writer, author, blogger and public speaker.
 (The pic above is from the days when I ran a travel agency - my first business and my first really big career change.)

 I have never hesitated to retrain, to educate myself and to start all over again (including in a different country) when I’ve felt unhappy or unfulfilled in a job or career.